 There are several ways to explore Cinque Terre.
 Public transport links all the villages via bus or train.
 Getting around by boat is possible but expensive.
 Driving your own car is not advised as the roads and parking can be maddeningly busy.

-Staying in Cinque Terre can be expensive.
-There are plenty of hostels around though, and I suggest booking them in advance.
+Staying in Cinque Terre is expensive.
+There are plenty of hostels around though, and I suggest booking them well in advance.
 The best way to save cash is to use one of the many campgrounds in the area.
 Most of these camps are all outside of Cinque Terre proper but the area is so small that you could easily make daytrips and see all of the top sights.

-Backpacking Bologna
+Bologna

 terracotta rooftops and cityscape of bologna italy